YottaDB/YDBDoc/ReleaseNotes/ydbr200.md

 .. # Copyright (c) 2024 YottaDB LLC and/or its subsidiaries.     #
 .. # All rights reserved.                                        #
 .. #                                                             #
-.. # Portions copyright (c) 2021 Fidelity National Information   #
+.. # Portions Copyright (c) Fidelity National                    #
-.. # Services, Inc. and/or its subsidiaries.                     #
+.. # Information Services, Inc. and/or its subsidiaries.         #
-.. # All rights reserved.                                        #
 .. #                                                             #
 .. #     This document contains the intellectual property        #
 .. #     of its copyright holder(s), and is made available       #